OMDTZ/MillsMap_V1/README.md

  git clone https://github.com/OMDTZ/MillsMap
  ```
 - ```cd MillsMap```.
-- You'll need a file called ```secret_tokens.json``` that contains a keys "email" and "password" that contain the username and password for an ODK Central server containing your mill map data.
+- You'll need a file called ```secret_tokens.json``` that contains "username" and "password" for an ODK Central server containing your mill map data.
 - Run the installation script with
   ```
   script/setup.sh